2.00 CE Credits Available

 by Jason Buckles

-This is the only series of its kind to take a complex and critical approach to the DSM, and Buckles and Yalom manage a delicate balance—neither cheerleading for the DSM nor taking a slash-and-burn approach.
-You are certain to have a better understanding of the DSM-5 and psychodiagnostic interviewing after watching it.
+This is the only series of its kind to offer a complex approach to the DSM, and Buckles and Yalom manage a delicate balance — neither cheerleading for the DSM nor taking a slash-and-burn approach — while providing a client-oriented framework for systematic assessments.
+Clinicians of all levels and modalities are certain to have a deeper understanding of how to use the DSM-5-TR and psychodiagnostic interviewing to better client outcomes.

 What therapists are saying…